HOME ENTRY RULES RESULTS BANZUKE STATS LINKS

 At the end of the basho, your selectable rikishi will be very limited in number and (depending on your strategy) quality - thus pulling out wins late in the basho is usually a very difficult and honorable feat! :)

-Note: there are no rules prohibiting the use of Yokozuna or Ozeki early in the basho, or using them all at once.
-There is also no rule against players picking BOTH rikishi facing each other in a bout (i.e. guaranteeing one point), but this tactic has been shown to be largely ineffective.
-There is also no rule against picking only 3 rikishi on any day, but generally it is difficult enough to get a shiroboshi with 4, you would have to be quite adventurous to try it with only 3! :) But the option to pick 3 and "save" another pick for another day is there.
+Note: There are no further selection limits in this game.
+Multiple Yokozuna or Ozeki may be picked on the same day to ensure (or perhaps not?) a win, and each sekitori division (Makuuchi and Juryo) may receive any number of picks between zero and four each day.
+There is also no rule against players picking BOTH rikishi facing each other in a bout (i.e. guaranteeing one point), but finding 2 "sure" winners for the other 2 spots is unlikely to be easier than getting 3 winners with a full complement of 4 picks on most days.
+You may also select only 3 rikishi on any day, but generally it is difficult enough to get a shiroboshi with 4, you would have to be quite adventurous to try it with only 3! :) But the option to pick 3 and "save" an additional rikishi for later days is there.

 Tie-breakers:

 Should there be a tie for the yusho, the tie-breaker teams of each player swing into action.
 Each player's tie-breaker team will be the 4 sekitori with the MOST TOTAL WINS that have NOT been picked by that player on any day during the basho.
-This tie-breaker team may include sekitori who actually went kyujo during the tourney, but still managed to score one or more wins.
-Should there be a basho with too many withdrawals to allow a full 4-sekitori tie-breaker team, then what ever is left over will be used.
+This tie-breaker team may include sekitori who actually went kyujo during the tourney, but still managed to be among your 4 winningest unpicked rikishi.
+Should there be a basho with too many withdrawals to allow a full 4-sekitori tie-breaker team, then whatever is left over will be used.

-Should there still be a tie, the player with the higher ranked rikishi (cumulative) on their tie-breaker team will win (i.e. the player who left more top-rankers unpicked).
+Should there still be a tie, the player with the higher-ranked set of rikishi on their tie-breaker team will win (i.e. the player who left more top-rankers unpicked).
+For this tie-breaker rank score, the ranks of the 4 rikishi on your tie-breaker team will be summed, with the East Yokozuna rank worth 1 point and the Juryo 14 West rank worth 70 points.

-If there STILL is a tie, then other scores accumulated during the basho will determine a winner, in the following order: total win points, Kanto-sho score, Shukun-sho score.
+If there STILL is a tie, then other scores accumulated during the basho will determine a winner, in the following order: Gino-sho score, Kanto-sho score, Shukun-sho score.
 If that all still doesn't work, the nod will go to the player ranked higher on the S4-Banzuke.
-Tie-breaker scores are shown on the RESULTS page, together with all other scoring, and may change daily depending on which rikishi are selected.
+Tie-breaker scores are shown on the Basho Results page, and may change rather dramatically each day depending on which rikishi are selected, and which of the remaining unpicked rikishi earned a win.

-These are special wins scored by Maegashira rikishi over Yokozuna (kinboshi), Ozeki (ginboshi), and Sekiwake and Komusubi (Douboshi).
+These are special wins scored by Maegashira rikishi over Yokozuna (kinboshi), Ozeki (ginboshi), and Sekiwake and Komusubi (Doboshi).
 Should one of your daily 4 achieve this feat, you will also earn the corresponding respective honor in the game.
-A kinboshi will count 3 points, a ginboshi 2 and a douboshi 1 point towards the Shukun-sho standings.
-Wins through fusensho are not eligible for this category.
+A kinboshi will count 3 points, a ginboshi 2 and a doboshi 1 point towards the Shukun-sho standings.
+Wins through fusensho (win by default) are not eligible for this category.

 Fours:

 Fours are days when your daily 4 ALL win their match, giving you a perfect score for that day.
-These are counted as a separate category in the standings, just as are the special wins.
-Together points earned in both will comprise the Shukun-sho results.
+Each Four counts 1 point towards the Shukun-Sho standings.

 Demerits:

-There are no rules prohibiting using fusen matches.
-However, players who use a fusen match (i.e. picking a rikishi who receives a fusensho) will receive a "Demerit", which has no effect on the win total, but will affect the total points score (win points earned through fusensho do not count, but shiroboshi earned with help of a fusensho DO count) as well as the Shukun-sho score (where the Demerits count negative).
-If a player scores a Four while using a fusensho, the Four will be counted as such, but the resulting Demerit cancels out the score in the Shukun-sho standings.
-Also, fusensho wins do not count towards the Gino-sho win points total.
+There are no rules prohibiting picks on fusen matches.
+However, players who use a fusen match (i.e. picking a rikishi who receives a fusensho) will receive a "Demerit", which does not affect a player's ability to score a win on that day, but will reduce the total win points score (the demerit cancels out the point earned through the fusensho) as well as the Shukun-sho score (where the Demerit counts as minus 1 point).
+If a player scores a Four while using a fusensho, the Four will be counted as such, but the resulting Demerit cancels out the score for net zero points towards the Shukun-sho standings.

 Picking in advance:

 You can pick in advance should you anticipate otherwise having to miss a day or more of the basho.
-When you attempt to pick days in advance, you will notice the entry form has a different format - since the torikumi for advance days is typically not known, you will enter your picks with a form reflecting the current banzuke.
+An alternative entry form is available for advance selections - since the torikumi for advance days is typically not known, you will enter your picks with a form reflecting the current banzuke.
 Picks made in advance can be changed again before the daily deadline.
 You can pick as many days in advance as you wish.
 The same rules of selection apply as in regular daily play.

 Obviously you may not know the torikumi for days you pick in advance, so it is a bit of guesswork as you can not be sure who will be fighting who, but it still beats taking an automatic 0-4 for each day missed - with a little luck and the right strategy you may well end up with a win, or more.